opendcd/opendcd.github.io/README.md

 OpenDcd - An Open Source WFST based Speech Recognition Decoder
 =================

-OpenDcd is a collection or tools for speech recognition decoding, cascade construction, model conversion and results post-processing.
+OpenDcd a lightweight and portable WFST based speech decoding toolkit written in C++.
+OpenDcd provides a set of tools for decoding, cascade construction and hypothesis post- processing.
+The focus of the toolkit is to provide a foundation for research into new decoding methods that can be deployed.
+Through the use of C++ templates the core decoder can be configured and extended in many ways.
+For example selecting different on-the-fly composition or lattice generation strategies.
+The core engine has detailed profiling, logging and analysis methods that make it highly for deployement in production systems.

 The toolkit makes used of [OpenFst](http://openfst.org/) for representing and manipulating the models.
 The toolkit was developed by members of [Yandex](http://yandex.com/).
 It is distributed as an open source project with an Apache Licence.
 For more information see the [main documentation site](https://github.com/opendcd/opendcd.github.io/wiki)

 Quick Installation Guide